apearson/goodlock-hex2color/README.md

 2. [Python 3](https://www.python.org/)

 ## Examples
-Your phone should be on Good Lock's custom color picker screen with the tile you want to change set as the selected tile.
+Your phone should be connected to your computer with a USB cable and USB Debugging should be turned on.
+Good Lock should be open and opened up to the custom color picker screen with the tile you want to change set as the selected tile.
 You should run this command for each tile you want to change.

 `python hex2goodlock.py '#253f3f'`